Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lNsmanCf4jk.md

 ### Transcript

-> so you know what happening somebody suggested depleted uranium ammo i i thought that was pretty cool
+> so you know what happening somebody suggested depleted uranium ammo- I thought that was pretty cool